 Getting There: BTS: Siam Station (exit 3, 5)

 Elephant Parade is a social enterprise and runs the world’s largest art exhibition of decorated elephant statues created by artists and celebrities in a range of different sizes and designs.
-The exhibition travels the world and the elephants are for sale in limited editions and 20% of the net profits are donated to elephant welfare and conservation projects.
-The elephants are crafted in Chiang Mai, Thailand and you can buy them in 23 countries around the world or from the online store.
+The exhibition travels the world and the elephants are for sale in limited editions and 20% of the net profits get donated to elephant welfare and conservation projects.
+The elephants come from Chiang Mai, Thailand and you can buy them in 23 countries around the world or from the online store.